 NoFollow: A tag that can be added to links telling search engines not to follow them or give them any weight when calculating rankings.
 Any paid or affiliate link should have the nofollow tag.

-NoIndex: A tag used to tell search engines not to index the current page.
+NoIndex: A tag that tells search engines not to index the current page.

 O

-Off-Page SEO: Search engine optimization techniques that are applied without making changes to your website– such as link building or increasing social signals.
+Off-Page SEO: Search engine optimization techniques applied without changing your website — such as link building or increasing social signals.

 On-Page SEO: Search engine optimization techniques that are applied by making changes to the website.

-Organic Link: A backlink to your website that is created naturally by another webmaster.
+Organic Link: A backlink to your website created naturally by another webmaster.

 Organic Search Results: Also known as “natural” search results.
-These are search engine results that have not been paid for but instead generated by content and SEO efforts.
-These results are generated by search engine algorithms.
+These search engine results have not been paid for but instead generated by content and SEO efforts.
+Search engine algorithms generate these results.

 Outbound Link: A link on a web page that points to a web page on a different site/domain name.